Facts about Women’s Nutrition and Health

 About 8 % of the population suffers from an autoimmune disease and about 78 % of the people who have these diseases are women, here is a good resource on women and autoimmune disease.

-Women’s Role as the Family Caretaker
+Women’s Nutrition is Important for our Role as the Family Caretaker

 Another important health issue that almost every woman faces is the fact that we take on the caretaker role of the family which often includes:

 - Siblings, other family members and even other people in the community

 Many times, women often have little time to care for themselves so they more easily become ill from the stress and the physical demands of care-giving.